wessberg/notes/BSDB/android_basics.md

 A service is a component that runs in the background.
 It does not provide a user interface.
 An activity can spawn a service.
 A service is implemented as a subclass of `service`.

+## Broadcast receivers

+A broadcast receiver is a component that enables the system to deliver events to the app outside of a regular user flow, allowing the app to respond to system-wide broadcast announcements.

+**The system can deliver broadcasts even to apps that aren't currently running (So it's time-uncoupled)**.

+## Content Providers

+A content provider manages a shared set of app data that you can store in the file system or another persistent storage location (db, web, etc).

+Through the content provider, other apps can query or modify the data if the content provider allows it.

 ## Activating components

 To activate an activity or service you use asynchronous messages called `intents`.